-At intake, the residents are provided with a pamphlet called "Preventing Sexual Abuse and Misconduct."
+At intake, the residents are provided with a pamphlet called "A Guide to the Prevention and Reporting of Sexual Misconduct."
 In the pamphlet, the residents have direct access to the phone number for reporting.
 In addition, the Resident Handbook also has the information regarding how to make a report inside and outside of the facility.